boopsboops/nhamunda-checklist/nhamunda-checklist.md

 we sampled 12 indivs-->

-Fishes were caught.
-Location?
-Examples are pictured preserved and alive in Figure YYY.
+Twelve individuals were caught by hand at night from rocky substrates near the mouth of the river.
+Water current was minimal, and the temperature was 32.0&deg;C. Four examples of live specimens are pictured in Figure YYY to illustrate variation in colour pattern.

 ##### Figure